Digitoxigenin (cardiac glycoside) assay

 Description

-Digitoxigenin is a steroidal aglycone derived from the degradation of cardenolide glycosides such as digitoxin, naturally present in plants such as foxglove (Digitalis spp.).
-Although its pharmaceutical use is regulated, its dosage is relevant in non-medical contexts to control the presence of residues in plant extracts, assess the purity of technical substances or in environmental toxicology studies.
+Digitoxigenin is a steroidal aglycone derived from the degradation of cardenolide glycosides such as digitoxin, which are naturally present in plants like foxglove (Digitalis spp.).
+Although its pharmaceutical use is regulated, its measurement is relevant in non-medical contexts for monitoring the presence of residues in plant extracts, assessing the purity of technical substances, or in environmental toxicology studies.

-Digitoxigenin assay is an analysis performed by liquid chromatography (HPLC or UPLC), generally coupled with mass spectrometry (LC-MS/MS) to ensure specific and sensitive detection, even at trace levels.
-This assay is suitable for plant matrices, natural extracts or technical supports requiring precise identification of active steroidal compounds.
+Digitoxigenin assay is performed using liquid chromatography (HPLC or UPLC), generally coupled with mass spectrometry (LC-MS/MS) to ensure specific and sensitive detection, even at trace levels.
+This assay is suitable for plant matrices, natural extracts, or technical supports requiring precise identification of active steroidal compounds.

 Other analyses we perform